totemo/watson/README.md

 * It adds player names to screenshots automatically.
 * It does a `/region info regionname` for you when you right click on a region with the wooden sword (rate limited to once every 10 seconds - the wooden sword will simply list the region name the other times).
 * In order to shorten coordinate displays and make them easier to read, Watson also hides the LogBlock coords lines from chat and re-echoes them in a custom, brief format, where block IDs are numeric rather than words.
 Re-echoed coordinates are assigned colours based on their physical proximity.
 This makes separate ore deposits easy to distinguish in the coordinate listing.
+* An optional, custom materials.yml file for LogBlock is provided.
+That allows Watson to provide more visually distinct depictions of many types of blocks, notably carpets, stained clay and stained glass.
+See the section on Custom LogBlock Material Names.

 Downloads, Installation and Help When Things Go Wrong